 There’s a moment in Wim Wender’s Perfect Days when a young woman, presumably born in 21st century Tokyo, slips a cassette tape into a car stereo and hears an analog recording for the first time.
 She appears captivated by the revelation that recorded music can sound more textured and alive, perhaps more interwoven with reality, than the audio she typically streams through her smartphone.
 A digital native discovers the analog world.

 Perfect Days is a film about the art of living, and the attention we pay to the world around us.
-A more straightforward description was offered by my mom when she first told me about the film in February: “It’s a story about a man who cleans toilets in Tokyo and is perfectly content with his life…so kinda like you” (I’m honored that she understands my Weltanshauung so well).
+A more straightforward description was offered by my mom when she first told me about the film in February: “It’s a story about a man who cleans toilets in Tokyo and is perfectly content with his life…so kinda like you.”
 The designer toilets in question are in trendy & modern Shibuya on the city’s west side,1 but Perfect Days is not really a film about toilets.
 It is a commentary on the medium of the city itself—how we inhabit and interpret it.
 Most of the film is set on the east side, where the protagonist lives and my worldview was formed over the last decade, in old neighborhoods like Kyojima, Oshiage, and Asakusa.2 The website gives a good sense of the setting.
 When you see the narrative as rooted on this side of Tokyo, Perfect Days reads as an ode to Tokyo’s fading analog urbanism.

 Analog technology is everywhere in Perfect Days, mediating relationships between humans, and between humans and their physical and metaphysical surroundings, beyond just the murmur of cassettes or a payphone call.
 The protagonist plays a days-long asynchronous game of tic-tac-toe with a stranger on a folded up, hidden sheet of paper.
 He buys second-hand paperback novels from an overstuffed bookshop to be read in dim lamplight, and uses an old 90s point-and-shoot and black-and-white film in his quest to capture pleasing compositions of tree shadows.